yafp/ttth/README.md

 ## disclosure
-ttth is not affiliated with any of the supported messaging apps/services.
+ttth is not affiliated with any of the supported apps/services.